zverok/matchish/Article.md

 explanation, as any expirienced Ruby programmer reads this as pretty obvious code.)

-*Compromise*: It seems both solutions are mere compromises, each having its pros and cons.
+**Compromise**: It seems both solutions are mere compromises, each having its pros and cons.
 I honestly don't know which is "more Ruby-way".
+The first one seems "smarter" while the last is definitely provides less magic and therefore more usability.

-*Showcase*:
+**Showcase**:

 ```ruby
 # For "match" solution: the same "list length" functional style